nigelorion/club-manager/README.md

     storageBucket: "xxxx.appspot.com",
     messagingSenderId: "xxxx"
   };_

+* _Upload the members.json file and set the rules true on your firebase project_

 * _Open Terminal and navigate to the top level of the project folder_
 * _In terminal run 'npm install' to resolve all dependancies_